Electroencephalographic field influence on calcium momentum waves: Conclusion

 The basic premise of this study is robust against much theoretical modeling, as experimental data is used wherever possible for both $ \mathrm{Ca}^{2+} $ ions and for large-scale electromagnetic activity.
 The theoretical construct of the canonical momentum $ \mathbf{\Pi }=\mathbf {p}+q\mathbf{A} $ is firmly entrenched in classical and quantum mechanics.
 Calculations demonstrate that macroscopic EEG $ \mathbf{A} $ can be quite influential on the momentum $ \mathbf{p} $ of $ \mathrm{Ca}^ {2+} $ ions, at scales of both classical and quantum physics.

 A single $ \mathrm{Ca}^{2+} $ ion can have a momentum appreciably altered in the presence of macrocolumnar EEG firings, and this effect is magnified when many ions in a wave are similarly affected.
 Therefore, large-scale top-down neocortical processing giving rise to measurable scalp EEG can directly influence molecular-scale bottom-up processes.
 This suggests that, instead of the common assumption that $ \mathrm{Ca}^ {2+} $ waves contribute to neuronal activity, they may in fact at times be caused by the influence of $ \mathbf{A} $ of larger-scale EEG\@.
+The SMNI model supports a mechanism wherein the $ \mathbf{p}+q\mathbf{A} $ interaction at tripartite synapses, via a dynamic centering mechanism (DCM) to control background synaptic activity, acts to maintain STM during states of selective attention.
 Such a top-down effect awaits forensic in vivo experimental verification, requiring appreciating the necessity and due diligence of including true multiple-scale interactions across orders of magnitude in the complex neocortical environment.